Tickets

 • 2017: Palazzo Pitti celebrates its 500th anniversary with a series of special events and exhibitions.

-Detailed Palazzo Pitti History
+Detailed Palazzo Pitti history explained

 15th Century Palazzo Pitti